LogOtter/log-otter/src/LogOtter.JsonHal/README.md

 ﻿# JsonHal

-A library to aid building JsonHal links.
+A library to help build JsonHal links.

 ## Usage